grip-on-software/data-gathering/README.md

 ## Scraper web API

-In the 'Daemon' mode of the [Docker instance](#docker) of the agent, one can make use of a web API to collect status information about the agent and immediately start a scrape operation.
+In the [Docker instance](#docker) of the agent when not running the 'Jenkins-style' mode, one can make use of a web API to collect status information about the agent and immediately start a scrape operation.
 By default, the web API server runs on port 7070.
 The API uses JSON as an output format.
-The following endpoints are
+The following endpoints are provided:
-provided:

 - `/status`: Check the status of the scrape process.
 Returns a body containing a JSON object with keys `ok` and `message`.
 If a scrape is in operation, then